Task Chairs: Features, Benefits, and Cost

 Kelista Task Chair

-The Flash Furniture Kelista Task Chair is a mid-back seat height accompanied by lumbar support and a waterfall seat cushion, ensuring comfort during extended periods of sitting.
-It's also equipped with pneumatic seat height adjustment, tilt tension adjustment, and a tilt lock feature.
-Its padded armrests can be conveniently folded up and out of the way.
+The Flash Furniture Kelista Task Chair is a mid-back chair designed for everyday desk work.
+It includes lumbar support and a waterfall seat cushion to help reduce pressure during long periods of sitting.
+It also comes with pneumatic height adjustment, tilt tension control, and a tilt lock feature, giving you more control over your sitting position.

 Check Price